TheOneTrueGuy/RosettaDataSet/Readme.md

 So far none of them have worked perfectly.
 I've only put about an hour into this with the help of ChatGPT, Claude, Copilot and Gemini.
 I cycle through them giving each a chance and when they get hung up I ask them to restate the objective to improve the creation of the next attempt which I then pass on to the next one. objective2.txt is the current version of the generated objective, it is actually an ongoing concetenation.

+news! rcds10.py seems to work. but I probably still have formatting issues due to the mixed formats of the various languages and the web display preparation necessary for each type of answer.
+Please, if anyone tries to use the .json file let me know how it goes.